World War Two Games

 Board and Card Games for the Allied Soldier

 World War Two games were an important part of a solider’s life.
 As a Second World War enthusiast and historical reenactor, I thought I might share an especially small and unknown historical niche in the history and hobby: Games.

-Cards and Craps
+canadian viagra for women Cards and Craps

 The soldiers heading off to war in the 1940s were already accustomed to several different types of card games.
 According to the survey done by the Association of American Card Manufacturers in November of 1940 the eight most popular card games in America are: ( Jacoby and Morehead, The Fireside Book of Cards, 1957. p.18)

 |http://cinziamazzamakeup.com/?x=levitra-generico-Torino Game||go here Woman||http://jenksgirlssoccer.com/?x=from-online-drugstore-order-real-viagra-overnight-delivery Men|